willyrgf/agora/information_network/research_alternatives.md

 - Operating a Filecoin storage provider is hardware-intensive and protocol-complex (sealing, proofs, collateral)
 - Abuse and moderation: content addressing + replication make illegal/harmful content hard to remove; responsibility is unclear
 - No built-in semantics; everything is opaque blobs.
 Higher-level meaning needs separate layers

 ---

-## Arweave / Permaweb
-- Permanent storage (pay once store forever)
-- Optional pay-on-access (P3)
-- No ontology/schema of data (only blobs)
-- No market composability (redistribution/augumentation)
-- No discoverability

-### 1. Main problem it’s trying to solve
-- Long-term preservation of important content (apps, archives, legal records, NFTs) without trusting a single provider
-- Provide a “permanent web” where content and dApp frontends are immutable and always retrievable
-- Optional P3 layer adds monetized pay-per-access on top

-### 2. Did it solve the problem?
-- Technically: yes, it offers an immutable, permanent storage layer that is widely used in some ecosystems (e.g., Solana NFTs, archival projects)
-- Economically: “pay once, store forever” is debated; long-term sustainability depends on:
-  - AR token price
-  - Future storage cost curves
-  - Miner incentives over decades
-- It is very strong on permanence, weaker on economic certainty and ethical/regulatory handling of immutable data

-### 3. Main pain points
-- Potential mismatch between one-time fees and the actual long-term cost to store data forever (unfunded liabilities risk)
-- Immutability conflicts with privacy laws (e.g., right to be forgotten) and takedown obligations for harmful content
-- No native schema or semantic layer; discoverability and composition require external indexing (The Graph-style, search engines, etc.)
-- Throughput and UX for writes can be awkward; bundling layers improve this but add complexity
-- Miner concentration and long-term incentive alignment remain open questions

----